Pye Centre for Northern Boreal Food Systems

 The vision for the Pye Centre is to be a vibrant community-led hub of leading Northern-focused food systems research, education, community connections, production, and distribution in Labrador.

-The Pye Centre is working in partnership with local farmers, the Nunatsiavut Government, the NunatuKavut Community Council, the Innu Nation, the provincial Agrifoods department, and Agriculture and Agrifoods Canada, as well as with faculty, staff, and students at Grenfell Campus.
+The Pye Centre is working in partnership with local farmers, Indigenous organizations, the provincial Agrifoods department, and Agriculture and Agrifoods Canada, as well as students and researchers from throughout the province and nationally.
 Together, we are responding to food systems, food security, and food sovereignty priorities of Labrador.

 From the Ground Up: Pye Centre for Northern Boreal Food Systems Strategic Priorities 2022-2025